 What Are Beta Readers and Critique Partners?

 Beta Reader is a term that comes up often in the writing community.
 If you’re unfamiliar with the term, a beta reader is someone who reads your manuscript before it is published.
 Their goal is to give you feedback from a reader’s perspective.
-Often this feedback has to do with the big picture stuff such as plot holes, believability, and pacing.
+Often this feedback has to do with the big picture stuff such as plot holes, believability, characterization, and pacing.

 Critique partner is another term that comes up a lot.
 Critique partners are similar to beta readers except that they are writers as well.
 As the name implies, this is more of a tit for tat relationship, in which you swap manuscripts and provide a critique for each other.